Mechachleopteryx/An-embedded-pattern-matching-language-in-Haskell/README.md

 -- abd
 ```

-Using the nature of finding "every possible submatches", we can detect the start and the end of a pattern in real-time when the pattern matches repeatedly and consecutively.
+Using the nature of finding "every possible submatch", we can detect the start and the end of a pattern in real-time when the pattern occurs consecutively.
 ```haskell
 main :: IO ()
 main =